PRICING YOUR ARTWORK

 If you ever get the opportunity, by the way, talk to people who purchase your paintings.
 Ask what they like about your work, and if they would recommend you to their friends.
 Be sure to thank them for purchasing, but don't act as if you are a STARVING ARTIST!
 Congratulate them on the purchase, and let them know you hope to continue the relationship in the future.
 Be sure to give them your bio and card if possible as well.
 Collectors like to know your story and share it with their friends as they admire your work in their home.

 Well, I hope this gives you an idea of where to start in pricing your artwork.
 It is not carved in stone, just what has worked for me in my area.
 You may find it completely different in your area.
 But, again, remember that unless you have a sponsor who can promote you to all the right people (and some do), you are better off starting low and working your way up in prices.
 Then, as you become better known or are picked up by a gallery, your prices get higher.
 I know one artist who gets $7.50 per inch for her paintings, but she is very well known in Florida, and has a list of awards as long as your arm!
 So, we all must work for awhile to get to that point.

-BTW, I sold another painting!
-This was one of my surfboard paintings at the restaurant.
-I have posted the photo below, so enjoy and I hope this has helped you price your work!
+BTW, I've sold 9 paintings this past month at REMBRANTZ Gallery in St. Augustine!
+Below are my surfboard paintings that sold at the Back 40 A1A restaurant and four of the nine sold at REMBRANTZ, so enjoy and I hope this has helped you price your work!